fhammerschmidt/textbook/src/chapters/modules/compilation_units.md

 Implementation files will be read by programmers and maintainers of an abstraction, so the comments that go there are for them.
 These will be comments about how the representation type is used, how the code works, important internal invariants it maintains, and so forth.

+TODO: mention post-placement of `**` comments.

 ## An Example with Stacks